 This blog delves deep into the genesis of the SPACE Framework, its components, and how it can be effectively implemented to boost developer productivity.
 We’ll also explore real-world success stories of companies that have benefited from adopting this framework.
+Using frameworks like SPACE is essential to understand developer productivity in a comprehensive way, ensuring that organizations address all relevant dimensions for optimal outcomes.

 The SPACE Framework was introduced by researchers Nicole Forsgren, Margaret-Anne Storey, Chandra Maddila, Thomas Zimmermann, Brian Houck, and Jenna Butler.
 Their work was published in a paper titled “The SPACE of Developer Productivity: There's More to it than You Think!” emphasising that a single metric cannot measure developer productivity.
 Instead, it should be viewed through multiple lenses to capture a holistic picture.